dino-/grolprep/README.md

 from the [FCC Commercial Operator License site](http://wireless.fcc.gov/commoperators/eqp.html).

-This software is written in Haskell using many libraries including: cgi, Crypto, HDBC-sqlite3, hslogger, HTTP, split, xhtml.
+grolprep is written in Haskell using many libraries including: cgi, Crypto, HDBC-sqlite3, hslogger, HTTP, split, xhtml.
 At this time, no special web framework was used, just Network.CGI and Text.XHtml